archofthings/Anker-Solix-Energy-Management/README.md

    you've set directly (e.g. via the Anker app) without unloading the integration — use it if anything looks wrong. `switch.predictive_charging_enabled` is a separate, narrower kill switch for just the grid-charging feature.
+7. Made a mistake, or need to change a sensor/battery entity later?
+Settings → Devices & Services → Anker Solix Energy Manager → **Reconfigure** — walks through the same setup steps pre-filled with your current config and reloads in place, rather than needing a full remove-and-re-add (which would also orphan the accumulated consumption history, since that's keyed to the config entry).

+Available in English and Dutch (matches Home Assistant's own language setting automatically).

 ## Testing

-A 59-test pytest suite covers the pure control-logic modules directly and exercises the real wiring (adapter → PD → power distribution → capacity protection → the actual `number`/`select` service calls) through `pytest-homeassistant-custom-component`'s `hass` fixture — this is a real, if minimal, Home Assistant core instance, not a hand-rolled mock of one.
+An 85-test pytest suite covers the pure control-logic modules directly, the config flow (setup validation, and the reconfigure flow end-to-end, including that it actually updates and reloads the entry), and exercises the real control-loop wiring (adapter → PD → power distribution → capacity protection → the actual `number`/`select` service calls) through `pytest-homeassistant-custom-component`'s `hass` fixture — this is a real, if minimal, Home Assistant core instance, not a hand-rolled mock of one.